+A rule of thumb is that any 3rd Party application that can interact using a command line or a python script would be easy to build a plugin for.
 Plugins can be designed and ran from different environments including Windows, Linux, and Mac operating systems depending on the requirements needed from the plugin.

 Some examples of plugins that our customers love are:

-- Running and viewing docking results
+- Docking: Running and viewing docking results (Autodock, etc)

-- Running custom molecular dynamics
+- MD: Running molecular dynamics simulations from OpenMM

 - All of our public plugins are available on our Github.

 The primary requirements for running plugins is the Nanome Virtual Reality Software and to have a Plugin Server configured for your Nanome account.
 This is Enterprise only at the moment, but Academic BETA users will start in Q2 2020

 The Nanome Plugin Server is a crucial component that acts as a relay to forward information and processes from your running plugin into the Nanome virtual environment.
 The technical name is NTS or Nanome Transport Server.